 This brings up the Parameters for the Real Server screen.
 The template has already filled out most of these fields for us.
 All we need to add here is the IP address of our first Exchange server in the Real Server Address field.
 Then click the Add This Real Server button.
 In our lab, our first server is 10.15.1.13.

-You will notice the servers now listed at the bottom of the SubVS page.
+You will notice the servers are now listed at the bottom of the SubVS page.
 Click Modify to make corrections to a server.
 Click Delete to remove the server.
 You can also administratively disable a server from just that SubVS with the Disable button.
-When ready click the Back button.
+When ready, click the Back button.